Choose the answer that best fits you. Be sure to keep track of which letters you've chosen, so you can see your results at the end.

 D. Consider the speed of the plane and wind, and consider what trajectory keeps the banner upright.

-You’re riding a bike and it stops working correctly.
-You aren’t sure why.
+You’re riding a bike and it stops working.
 What do you do?

 A. Call a friend explaining the details of the situation before asking for help.

-B. Get out the manual, identify what’s not working, decide if you can fix it or not.
+B. Get out the manual, identify what’s not working, decide if you can fix it.

 If you developed an app for a smart device, the topic would be: